Metempsychosis -- full rpg ruleset -- work in progress

 Totem Magic: any banner or effigy that confers power to a team or within in an area

 Food/Drink Magic (lasting hours based on END bonus.
 1% - 25% total ABILITY bonus, no one ABILITY reaching higher than +10%).
-These bonuses can stack with armor bonuses.
+These bonuses can stack with armor bonuses, but are limited to a total of +25%.

 Pure Magic